 The first level is of a LOCAL scope.
 Everyone must participate in a local competition in order to advance to the higher levels.
 Champions at the local level advance to a SECTIONAL Competition.
 At this level, the Sectional All-Around Champions become eligible to advance to the TEAM CHAMPIONSHIPS, which are held during June in all 30 Major League Baseball markets.
-The culmination occurs at the NATIONAL FINALS, held at the 2014 All-Star Week.
+The culmination occurs at the NATIONAL FINALS held annually during All-Star Week.

 Each youngster MUST first participate at a local competition.
-The 1st Place All-Around, Pitching, Hitting and Running Champions in each age and gender group advance to the Sectional competition.
+The 1st Place All-Around, Pitching, Hitting and Running Champions in each division age group advance to the Sectional competition.

-At the Sectional competition, the youngster must be a 1st Place All-Around Champion in his/her age/gender group in order to become eligible to advance to the Team Championship.
+At the Sectional competition, the youngster must be a 1st Place All-Around Champion in his/her division age group in order to become eligible to advance to the Team Championship.
 The Sectional All-Around Champions' scores are compared with the other Sectional Champions' scores in that respective MLB team market.
-The Top 3 participants in each age and gender group advance to the Team Championship.
+The Top 3 participants in each division age group advance to the Team Championship.
 The Sectional Champion does NOT automatically advance to the Team Championship.

-After the Team Championships, the All-Around Champions in each age and gender group are ranked nationally by total score.
-The champions' scores from all 30 team markets are compared and the top scorers in each age and gender group nationwide advance to the National Finals.
+After the Team Championships, the All-Around Champions in each division age group are ranked nationally by total score.
+The champions' scores from all 30 team markets are compared and the top scorers in each division age group nationwide advance to the National Finals.

-Age is determined as of July 17, 2014.
-The following chart is an age group breakdown for the Major League Baseball Pitch, Hit & Run events in 2014:
+Age is determined as of July 17, 2016.
+The following chart is an age group breakdown for the Major League Baseball Pitch Hit & Run events in 2016: